ZinoBr/StaPLR_missing_in_multiple_views/README.md

     # miss.conditions.rds  -  Combinations of varying numbers of views with two values for missingness proportion for each view (0.3, 0.7)

-  Simulations using functions at the feature and meta level (modified from original syntaxes by Wouter van der Laan)
+  Simulations using functions at the feature and meta level (modified from original syntaxes by © Wouter van Loon)

     # CDA.R  -  Complete data analysis on a SLURM HPC cluster